-- 31.1 Certification of Chief Executive Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer Pursuant to 18 U.S.C.
-Section 1350, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32 Certification of CEO and CFO Pursuant to 18 U.S.C.
+- 10.1 Second Amended and Restated Senior Secured Revolving Credit Agreement among BlackRock Capital Investment Corporation, the lenders party thereto and Citibank, N.A. as Administrative Agent.(1) - 31.1 Certification of Chief Executive Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Interim Chief Financial Officer Pursuant to 18 U.S.C.
+Section 1350, as Adopted Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32 Certification of CEO and Interim CFO Pursuant to 18 U.S.C.
 Section 1350, as Adopted Pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.